mactyr/glm-wrangler/README.md

 ## Requirements

 GLMWrangler was written for ruby 1.9 and will not run under ruby 1.8.
+It should work fine under 2.0 though I have not tested this yet.
 I encourage you to install the [pry gem](https://rubygems.org/gems/pry) to make learning and using GLMWrangler easier, but it is not strictly required.

 ## Basic Usage